reachme1212/final_project/README.md

 **Overview of the analysis:**

-In this final project our team has decided to analyze occupation based on demographic information, we are trying to understand if there is a trend or correlation in a certain type of occupation vs location (for example: which city or state offers more technical jobs, is technical jobs increasing in Colorado?
-Or Arizona).
-Question we hope to answer is there a relationship between demography and Job type, which city/state offer more Technical/Data jobs.
+In this final project our team has decided to analyze unemployment data in US states and counties, we wanted to see which states and counties has most unemployment rate.
+Question we hope to answer is 'which state/county has the most unemployed population', with the given features in the data-set can we predict the unemployment for those states and counties.

-Reason we choose this topic is our curiosity to find which city or state has most tech/data jobs, now most tech jobs can be performed remotely, applying in multiple states which offers more jobs increases our probability of getting the job we desire faster.
+The BLS data show that the nation's three largest cities LA, New York and Chicago have unemployment rates dramatically higher than the national average of 5.9 percent in last year.
+Reason we choose this topic is our curiosity about the “great resignation”, and what percentage of labor force is actually unemployed and not contributing to the country’s economy.

+Overall outline of this analysis is getting employment and demographic data, and education data, clean ,merge and upload the data into a database and create a machine model, visualizations and interactive maps to see the results.

 **Developers**